-Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Electronic Information Publications » Biographies » Senior Officials' Biographies Listed Alphabetically by Last Name » Laskaris, Alexander Mark
+Home » Under Secretary for Public Diplomacy and Public Affairs » Bureau of Public Affairs » Bureau of Public Affairs: Publications » Biographies » Senior Officials' Biographies Listed Alphabetically by Last Name » Laskaris, Alexander Mark

 Alexander Mark Laskaris was sworn in as the 20th United States Ambassador to the Republic of Guinea on September 10, 2012 and presented his credentials to President Alpha Conde on September 28, 2012.